-However, the simple answer is, as long as you are conducting what is considered pawn business (the customer has the ability to redeem the items at a later date, those pawn transactions are exempt.
-However, if you purchase merchandise (what is defined as covered goods – scrap metals etc.) from the customer (meaning they can’t redeem the merchandise at a later date and you own the merchandise after the purchase) and you can now either place it in inventory for sale or you can sell the merchandise to a refinery, then you would also be defined as a dealer in precious metals, if the amount purchased is in excess of $50,000 in a year.
+However, the simple answer is, as long as you are conducting what is considered pawn business (the customer has the ability to redeem the items at a later date), those pawn transactions are exempt.
+However, if you purchase merchandise (what is defined as covered goods – gold / silver bullion or coins, precious stones, scrap metals or jewelry etc.) from the customer (meaning they can’t redeem the merchandise at a later date and you own the merchandise at the time of purchase) and you can now either place it in inventory for sale or you can sell the merchandise to a refinery, then you would also be defined as a dealer in precious metals, if the amount purchased is in excess of $50,000 in a year.
+You must sell in excess of $50,000, but the sales can be to anyone (dealers, wholesalers, refineries, general public).